emichaud998/cs326-final-gaminggators/README.md

 ## Authors
 Gaming Gators: T Shee, E Michaud, N Michaud

+## License

+HoloMemes is licensed under the terms of the MIT license and is available for free.

 ## Setup Dev Environment
 Frontend: HTML + CSS + Vanilla JS + Bootstrap frontend